pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/install-authoring-profile.hbs.md

 # Install with the 'authoring' profile (Recommended)

 {{> 'partials/supply-chain/beta-banner' }}

-The recommended way to install Tanzu Supply Chain is to use the `authoring` beta profile.
-This installs all the required packages.
-The `authoring` profile has the following additional packages that the `iterate` profile does not have:
+This topic describes the recommended method for installing Tanzu Supply Chain, which is using the Authoring profile (beta).
+This profile installs all the required packages.

+The Authoring profile has the following additional packages that the Iterate profile does not have:

 - Tanzu Supply Chain Packages
   - supply-chain.apps.tanzu.vmware.com